turbot/pipes-docs/docs/workspaces/activity.md

 ![](/images/docs/pipes/workspace_process_list_filtered.png)

-Click on a process to view the detail.
-The process detail displays the status, which user initiated it the full detailed logs, with expandable and copyable data where available.
+Click on a process to view the process detail page.
+The process detail page displays the status, which user initiated it, and the full detailed logs with expandable and copyable data where available.

 ![](/images/docs/pipes/process_detail.png)